The 2019 Tomorrow Prize is accepting entries from students attending high school in Los Angeles County. The deadline to submit is February 18, 2019.

 Stories are eligible for only one prize but stories submitted for The Green Feather Award will be considered for other prizes if they are not a Green Feather Award winner.

-Rules and submission guidelines are on the The Lightbringer Project’s Tomorrow Prize/Roswell Award information page.
+Complete rules and submission guidelines are on the The Lightbringer Project’s Tomorrow Prize/Roswell Award information page.